danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-11-28-actiondispatch-cookies-cookieoverflow-via-devise-s-user_return_to.html.markdown

 Today I came across an exception that was caused by a collision of two uncommon circumstances:

-* A large and complex form, submitted via GET (it was a search for with a _lot_ of parameters)
+* A large and complex form, submitted via GET (it was a search form with a _lot_ of parameters)
 * A Devise session time out

 ### How It Happens